OpenCHAMI/openchami.org/content/docs/guides/install_slurm.md

 dnf list installed
 ```

-Create slurm config file that is identical to that of the head node VM.
+Create slurm config file that is identical to that of the head node.
 Note that you may need to update the `NodeName` info depending on the configuration of your compute node:

 **Edit the Slurm config file as root: `/etc/slurm/slurm.conf`**
 ```bash {title="/etc/slurm/slurm.conf"}